basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
+Now, this example updates the previous one with the colors and abbreviations.
+At a glance, you can start to get a feel for type of content and how they're organized relative to each other.
 The letters prefix a number, which identifies the note.
-In this case, "A-2.1" means it is an interactive piece of content, with a note identifier of "2.1".
+In this case, "A-1.1" means it is an interactive piece of content, with a note identifier of "1.1".